ilaria-carnevale/ai_engineering_professionai/Modulo2_C_C++/README.md

 This repository contains the `.cpp` file developed for **Module 2 - Programming with C/C++**.
 The software is structured as follows:

 1. **OOP structure**:
-The code is organised into classes: Interaction, Appointment, Contract, Client, CRM), following OOP principles.
+The code is organised into classes: Interaction, Appointment, Contract, Client and CRM, following OOP principles.
 This makes the code modular and easy to extend.

 2. **Interaction Management**:
 Interaction management (appointments and contracts) is implemented by using a list to store the interactions associated with each client ID.